What are New Zealand’s EV Targets?

 Emissions Reduction Plan (2024): No targets, install more chargers

-The second Emissions Reduction Plan (ERP – December 2024) contains very few plans to reduce emissions in the transport sector.
+The second Emissions Reduction Plan (December 2024) contained very few plans to reduce emissions in the transport sector.

 Install 10,000 EV chargers by 2030

 The plan is to facilitate private investment to increase the number of public EV chargers.
 How this will lead to reduced emissions is unclear.
-Even the modelling document says:
+The modelling document says:

 “The effects of 10,000 public EV chargers are based on conservative assumptions in the absence of suitable empirical evidence to base any assessment on.” (p 34, source).